peteroupc/MailLib/api/com.upokecenter.mail.MediaType.md

 ## Methods

 * `boolean equals​(java.lang.Object obj)`<br>
- Determines whether this object and another object are equal.
+ Not documented yet.
 * `java.lang.String GetCharset()`<br>
  Gets this media type's "charset" parameter, naming a character encoding used to represent text in the data that uses this media type.
 * `java.lang.String GetParameter​(java.lang.String name)`<br>
  Gets the value of a parameter in this media type, such as "charset" or "format".
 * `java.util.Map<java.lang.String,​java.lang.String> getParameters()`<br>
  Gets a list of the parameters contained in this media type object.
 * `java.lang.String getSubType()`<br>
  Gets this media type's subtype (for example, "plain" in "text/plain").
 * `java.lang.String getTopLevelType()`<br>
  Gets the name of this media type's top-level type (such as "text" in "text/plain", or "audio" in "audio/basic").
 * `java.lang.String getTypeAndSubType()`<br>
  Gets the top level type and subtype of this media type, separated by a slash; for example, "text/plain".
 * `int hashCode()`<br>
  Calculates the hash code of this object.
 * `boolean isMultipart()`<br>